Get to Know Charm City

 It's crab, crab and more crab at The Rusty Scupper Restaurant —broiled crab cakes, creamy crab soup, crab bruschetta, crab-stuffed shrimp.
 Even the grilled rockfish has crab meat strewn across the top.
 If you opt for fish or shellfish, order it grilled rather than fried.
 The view of the Inner Harbor is top notch, whether during the day when boats are bobbing on the water or in the evening when lights are twinkling.
 The Scupper even has its own water taxi stop, which is convenient if you're visiting town and staying at a nearby hotel.
 We recommend Sunday brunch; in addition to live jazz, the bountiful spread includes a raw bar with freshly shucked Blue Point oysters, steamed shrimp, mussels, smoked salmon, made-to-order omelets, Old Bay home fries and homemade beignets.

 A similar experience awaits at Phillips Seafood , the Inner Harbor's other big, touristy restaurant.
 The large dining area, with its piano bar, chandeliers and subdued lighting, has a dark-wood warmth.
-You could start with the signature Bloody Mary—a tall glass filled with vodka and spices, rimmed with seafood seasoning and topped with a shrimp skewer—or the house-made sangria with fresh fruit.
+You could start with the signature Bloody Mary or the house-made sangria with fresh fruit.
 Chilled snow crab legs are a good appetizer, and you can't go wrong ordering simply grilled swordfish or mahi mahi.
 Tip: Ask your server for bread if you want to sop up any extra juices; it's not automatically brought to the table.
 If the weather's nice, try and snag a table at the outdoor “crab deck” seating area with a view of harbor activities, although there's usually a loud soundtrack courtesy of the classic rock blaring over the speakers.

 If you're not tired of Italian, Amicci's is another Little Italy favorite, a casual spot that dishes up old-fashioned comfort food.
 Their signature appetizer is the Pane Rotundo, a round loaf of toasted Italian bread brushed with garlic butter and filled with shrimp in a creamy scampi sauce.
 It's rich and definitely big enough to share among several people.
 The preparations are straight up, like eggplant Parmigiana served with a side of linguine marinara and the house-made gnocchi, plump potato dumplings with strips of prosciutto, fresh spinach and roasted red peppers.
 The Luigi—Italian sausage and shrimp sautéed with zucchini, garlic and mushrooms in marinara sauce—is also tasty.
 Service is fast, and you'll likely be taking leftovers with you.